-- Simultaneous fit of a number of different sets of SANS data with/without the constraints. - Loading and displaying 1D and 2D data in various formats. - 1D and 2D data fitting using Scipy (L-M algorithm) or Park (a MC fitting optimizer) fitting engine. - Support P(r) inversion (via. indirect Fourier transform). - Supporting polydispersity and /or orientational distribution for virtually all built-in model functions. - Supporting pinhole or slit smearing for 1d and pinhole smearing for 2d. - Supporting various 2D averaging methods : Circular, Sectorslicer, Annulus, Boxsum, BoxQx and BoxQy. - Supporting a number of standard models and model-independent functions including form factor and structure factor functions and their multiplications as well as reflectivity models. - Supporting the invariant calculation. - User sets Qrange (Qmin and Qmax) for both 1D and 2D data for fitting and modeling. - User sets a mask for 2d so that fitting takes account only unmasked data into the calculation. - The user can toggle between a number of different scales on all plots. - optimized for computation speed and accuracy
+- Simultaneous fit of a number of different sets of SANS data with/without the constraints. - Loading and displaying 1D and 2D data in various formats. - Batch fitting. - Support P(r) inversion (via. indirect Fourier transform). - Supporting polydispersity and /or orientational distribution for virtually all built-in model functions. - Supporting pinhole or slit smearing for 1d and pinhole smearing for 2d.

+• Supporting various 2D averaging methods : Circular, Sectorslicer, Annulus, Boxsum, BoxQx and BoxQy.

+Supporting a number of standard models and model-independent functions including form factor and structure factor functions and their multiplications as well as reflectivity models.
+Supporting the invariant calculation.

+- User sets Qrange (Qmin and Qmax) for both 1D and 2D data for fitting and modeling. - User sets a mask for 2d so that fitting takes account only unmasked data into the calculation. - The user can set a custom weighting for fitting. - Include a Python shell.